ginogiorgio/Python-Projects/README.md

-# Python-Projects
+# Basic Python Projects
- Python Projects Repository
+ These are basic projects written in Python.
+They use variues modules such as tkinter or sqlite3

- This contains all the coding projects related to the AUTOMATED PYTHON COURSE
+# Projects: